maprys.net

 rm -rf $(gemsets)

-The change from shelling out find to using Make’s internal functions improved the runtime of this rule from literal minutes to milliseconds.
-Moral of the story is to learn what functions are available to from the tools you are using.
+to using Make’s internal functions improved the run time of this rule by multiple orders of magnitude (minutes to milliseconds).
+The moral of the story is to learn what functions are available to you from the tools in use.

 Conclusion